mre/endler.dev/content/2021/codeprints/index.md

 [Twitter](https://twitter.com/KrauseFx/status/1348546742644580353), [Reddit](https://www.reddit.com/r/github/comments/kvvd3j/i_just_got_my_github_contribution_wall_art_from/), [HackerNews](https://news.ycombinator.com/item?id=25749287), [Lobste.rs](https://lobste.rs/s/b5fbw8/create_personal_prints_from_your_github), and friends.
 It's essential to focus on
 providing value on those platforms; a plain marketing post won't get you any attention.
-Other platforms like LinkedIn, Facebook, ProductHunt, or IndieHackers could also work, but our target audience (OSS developers with an active Github profile) doesn't hang around there that much.
+Other platforms like LinkedIn, Facebook, ProductHunt, or IndieHackers could also work, but our target audience (OSS developers with an active Github profile) doesn't hang out there that much.

 **Lesson learned:** Always know where your customers are and understand their needs.

-## Finding a niche is only half the job
+## Finding A Niche Is Only Half The Job

 [Common market wisdom](https://www.reddit.com/r/startups/comments/53fynp/niche_market_and_peter_thiels_monopoly_theory/) is to find niche and grow from within.
 With codeprints we definitely found our niche: the audience is very narrow but interested in our geeky products.
 There are 56 million developers on